mislav/hub/README.md

 ### `rake install` from source

-This is the preferred installation method without when no package manager that supports hub is available:
+This is the preferred installation method when no package manager that supports hub is available:

 ~~~ sh